clement-escolano/deploy.sh/README.md

 ## Getting started

-The script can be copied in the working directory or in a directory in the `PATH`.
+The script can be copied in the working directory and called with `./deploy.sh` or in a directory in the `PATH` and called with `deploy.sh`.
-This script only requires bash installed on the client and the server.

 ## Example with command line options